An executor is a person named in a will who is legally responsible for administering the deceased’s estate in accordance with the will’s terms.

 Specialist solicitors, quoted in The Guardian, estimate that around 10,000 inheritance disputes occur annually in England and Wales, driven by complex family structures, higher-value estates, and greater awareness of legal rights.

-In my experience, even the most straightforward estates can become highly complex once questions are raised about an executor’s conduct.
+In my experience, as a solicitor specialising in contesting wills, even the most straightforward estates can become highly complex once questions are raised about an executor’s conduct.

 Allegations of delay, mismanagement or unfair treatment often lead to deep-rooted disputes that are both emotionally and financially draining.
 Executors are not above scrutiny.